AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/03 Custom Property Binding.md

 (1) :  handles two way data binding for the value selectedFilterRadioButton (2) : handles the custom event and calls the required method.
 2. The method which raises the custom event and we want to emit the data which the user has selected.
-	- If the user has selected all button emit all, if instock then emit true, etc. as per code
+	- If the user has selected 'all' button emit all, if instock then emit true, etc. as per code
 	- we are storing the data in selectedFilterRadioButton property
 	- Since selectedFilterRadioButton is two way data binded its value will be tracked automatically.